ceph/ceph-nagios-plugins/README.md

       -h, --help            show this help message and exit -H HOST, --host HOST  Server URL for the radosgw api (example: http://objects.dreamhost.com/)
-      -e ADMIN_ENTRY, --admin_entry ADMIN_ENTRY
+      -k, --insecure        Allow insecure server connections when using SSL -e ADMIN_ENTRY, --admin_entry ADMIN_ENTRY
                             The entry point for an admin request URL [default is 'admin']